rimsey1/docs/pages/connector-authentication/hubspot.md

 * Paste the Webhook URL from your clipboard, into the "target URL"
 * Click Save (bottom of screen)

+#### Scopes
+Seting up your subscriptions may require you to alter the scopes of the Hubspot application to allow the events to be sent.
+Ensure that your connector is authorised with the right scopes to recieve the webhook events.

 #### Selecting events to subscribe to

 * Click Create Subscription